-CERTIFICATE PROGRAM IN ACCOUNTING
+CERTIFICATE PROGRAM IN ACCOUNTING (Total: 27 credit hours)

-Note: The following information is provided in advance of program approval.
-Program approval is pending Fall 2003.
-Students interested in the Certificate Program in Accounting should contact the School of Business and

-Public Administration for information about the program's starting date.
+Note: Students interested in the Certificate Program in Accounting should contact the School of Business and Public Administration for information about the program's starting date.

 The objective of the certificate program is to allow graduates of the BBA degree program and holders of any four-year bachelor's degree in business (or other, with appropriate prerequisites) to enroll in twenty-seven credits of Accounting, Taxation, and Law courses in order to qualify for the CPA Board examinations.
 While the education requirement set by Guam Law is 150 credits of collegiate education, the Guam Board of Accountancy specifies the subject matter content, in addition to earning a baccalaureate degree from a accredited business school or college of business, and completing at least 150 semester hours.
 These are: